Thailand charges nine in anti-government protests dating to 2013

 Thaksin and Yingluck live abroad.
 Yingluck fled Thailand last August, ahead of a verdict in a negligence trial that eventually found her guilty and handed down a five-year jail term.
 Thaksin fled to avoid a 2008 jail term for corruption.

-Reporting by Suphanida Thakral and Aukkarapon Niyomyat; Writing by Patpicha Tanakasempipat; Editing by Clarence Fernandez
+Reporting by Aukkarapon Niyomyat and Suphanida Thakral; Writing by Patpicha Tanakasempipat; Editing by Clarence Fernandez